 In our homes, we rely on washing machines to keep our clothes, bedding and towels clean and smelling as fresh as possible.
 So when they decide to break on us, it can really cause problems.
-A common problem with washing machines is when they aren’t draining properly – leaving laundry soggy and perhaps even smelling a bit stale.
+A common problem is a washing machine that doesn’t drain properly, leaving laundry soggy and perhaps even smelling a bit stale.

 Not what you want for your favourite dress or work shirt which you need, like right now!